gustrd/shakesearch/README.md

 You can try a live version of the app at https://gustrd-shakesearch.onrender.com/ .
 Search for "Macbeth" to display a set of results.

-The original problema was analyzed from the  **user's perspective**, so the changes do not changed the technology stack, neither the original archteture.
-All the focus was at creating new feature.
+The original problem was analyzed from the  **user's perspective**, so the changes do not changed the technology stack, neither the original architecture.
+All the focus was at creating new features.

 ## New Features

-We have added several new features to ShakeSearch, including:
+I have added several new features to ShakeSearch, including:

-- Hygienization of the complete works file to remove references to Project Gutenberg, which previously displayed irrelevant results;
+- Hygienization of the complete work file to remove references to Project Gutenberg, which previously displayed irrelevant results;
 - Case-insensitive search to make it easier for users to find what they are looking for;
 - A loading animation to let users know when they are awaiting results;
 - User-friendly success and error messages;
 - An advanced option for Match Whole Word search;
-- Highlighting of the searched word or sentence in yellow, based on the Match Whole Word configuration;
+- Highlighting of the searched word or sentence in yellow;
 - A new smart table with pagination to display results more efficiently, including sorting and filtering options;
 - Highlighting of filtered word parts, words, or sentences in silver;
 - A second column in the results to show which play and act the system identified the resulting text to be in;